terminaldweller/blog/mds/NTP.md

 - REQ-001: The NTP(NTS) requests shall be anonymous
 - REQ-002: It shall be evient when an NTP(NTS) requests has been tampered with
 - REQ-003: It should not be known which time servers are being used upstream by the client

+If you are wondering why any of this even matters you can have a look [here](https://www.whonix.org/wiki/Time_Attacks).</br>

 Now talk about the problem.
 The protocol is fine.
 We are sending TCP with TLS here.
 That's brilliant.
 We get all this:<br/>